Tyga

-Micheal Ray Stevenson (born November 19, 1989), known professionally as Tyga (/'taɪgə/; a backronym for Thank You God Always), is an American rapper.
-After a number of independent releases, Tyga signed a recording contract with Young Money Entertainment, Cash Money Records and Republic Records in 2008.
-His major label debut Careless World: Rise of the Last King was released in 2011 and included the successful singles "Rack City", "Faded" (featuring Lil Wayne), "Far Away" (featuring Chris Richardson), "Still Got It" (featuring Drake), and "Make It Nasty".
-The album's success was followed up with Hotel California (2013) and Fan of a Fan: The Album (2015), in collaboration with singer Chris Brown.
+Michael Ray Stevenson (born November 19, 1989), known professionally as Tyga (/'taɪgə/; a backronym for Thank You God Always), is an American rapper.
+After several independent releases, he signed a recording contract with Lil Wayne's Young Money Entertainment, an imprint of Cash Money Records and Republic Records in 2008.
+His second album and major label debut, Careless World: Rise of the Last King (2012), peaked at number four on the Billboard 200, received platinum certification by the Recording Industry Association of America (RIAA), and was met with critical praise.
+It spawned the Billboard Hot 100-top ten single "Rack City", as well as the top 40 single "Faded" (featuring Lil Wayne).
+His third album, Hotel California (2013), was met with trailing critical and commercial response, along with his collaborative album with singer Chris Brown, Fan of a Fan: The Album (2015).

-Due to disagreements with Young Money, Tyga's next album, The Gold Album: 18th Dynasty was released independently on June 23, 2015.
-The album, executively produced by Kanye West, became his lowest selling album to that point, selling 5,000 album equivalent units in its first week.
+Due to disagreements with Young Money, Tyga's fourth album, The Gold Album: 18th Dynasty (2015), was released independently.
+Executive-produced by his then-common law relative Kanye West, it became his lowest-selling album to that point with estimated sales of 5,000 album equivalent units in its first week.
+His fifth and sixth albums, BitchImTheShit2 (2017) and Kyoto (2018), were both met with continued stagnation.
+His May 2018 single, "Taste" (featuring Offset), marked a brief period of commercial resurgence; it became his first top 40 single since 2015's "Ayo" (with Chris Brown)—peaking at number eight on the Billboard Hot 100—and received diamond certification by the RIAA.
+It served as lead single and preceded the release of his seventh album, Legendary (2019).

-After a period of stagnation and mixed reception from previous material, his May 2018 single, "Taste" (featuring Offset), peaked at number 8 on the Billboard Hot 100, being his first Top 40 single since "Ayo" with Chris Brown in 2015.
-The song provided a brief period of commercial resurgence, enough to warrant viability for his seventh album Legendary, released in 2019.

 Early life

-Micheal Ray Stevenson was born on November 19, 1989, in Compton, California, and raised there until he "was about 11, 12", before moving to adjacent Gardena.
+Michael Ray Stevenson was born on November 19, 1989, in Compton, California, and raised there until he "was about 11, 12", before moving to adjacent Gardena.
 He was born to Jamaican and Vietnamese parents.
-His mother was born in Vietnam and has the maiden name Nguyen.
-He grew up listening to Fabolous, Lil Wayne, Cam'ron and Eminem among many others.
+His mother, Pasionaye Nicole Nguyen (September 11, 1971 – January 18, 2025), was born in Vietnam and had the maiden name Nguyen.
+He grew up listening to Fabolous, Lil Wayne, Cam'ron, and Eminem, among others.

 On December 3, 2012, debate arose concerning Tyga's upbringing.
 Tyga claimed to have been brought up in the low socioeconomic area of Compton, but in leaked footage from the unaired television show Bustas, he claimed he grew up in a "well-to-do" home in the Valley, where his parents drove a Range Rover.
 He also claimed that he attained his nickname from his mother calling him Tiger Woods.
 There has been speculation that his claims on the show were satirical and not to be taken seriously.
 Tyga responded to the video's leak on Twitter: "When u 14 an ambitious u don't give a fuk about anything.
 Scripted tv isn't that what we all live for.
 Hahahaha."